bellfrank/Mastermind/README.md

 For this I wanted the ability to have a user play a crazy amount of games and see if the backend could handle that.
 As I'm writing this, I'm learning about Selenium and how to use a web chrome driver to achieve this.

 At the end of the day, a test is as good as how comprehensive it is.

+# Reflection
+This project gave me an appreciation for all those cool looking websites :)